 FAQs

-To find the best deal on a new car insurance policy, you should compare quotes from multiple providers online or through an independent agent/broker.
+A: To find the best deal on a new car insurance policy, you should compare quotes from multiple providers online or through an independent agent/broker.
 Look for companies that offer discounts based on good driving habits, vehicle safety features, multi-policy bundles, and loyalty/responsibility programs.
-Be sure to pay attention not only premium rates but also deductible limits and coverage levels while comparing quotes in order to make an informed choice about what’s right for you and your vehicle.